qeesung/gitaly/doc/backpressure.md

 max_queue_size = 5
 ```

-`max_queue_wait` is the maximum amount of time a request can wait in the
-concurrency queue.
-When a request waits longer than this time, it returns
-an error to the client.

-`max_queue_size` is the maximum size the concurrency queue can grow for a given
-RPC for a repository.
-If a concurrency queue is at its maximum, subsequent requests
-will return with an error.

-### Rate Limiting
+## Rate limiting

-Another way to allow Gitaly to put backpressure on its clients is through rate
-limiting.
-Admins can set a rate limit per repository or RPC:
+To allow Gitaly to put back pressure on its clients, administrators can set a rate limit per
+repository for each RPC:

 ```toml
 [[rate_limiting]]